New Launch Reviews Parc Esta Review: Opposite MRT, Close To Paya Lebar Quarter

 |5-Bedroom||18||1,399 – 1,604 sqft|

 Despite the diagram, we’ve decided to set up the usual table to better categorise the unit numbers and sizes across the tiers.

-As we’ve discussed in the tour, the 1-bedroom units here are averagely sized against most of its peers in newer condo developments.
-While the various entranceways of the units have been a tad disappointing in the space optimisation regard, the extra study-areas are distinctively proportionate (and surprisingly well-spaced) across the various tiers.
+As we’ve discussed in the tour, the 1-bedroom units here are averagely sized against most of their peers in newer condo developments.
+While the various entranceways of the units have been a tad disappointing in the space optimisation regard, the extra study areas are distinctively proportionate (and surprisingly well-spaced) across the various tiers.

 Perhaps more pronounced in the unit mix is the availability of the highly-elusive 5-bedroom unit.
 Based on size alone, it does seem rather well-proportioned to the other tiers – meaning that the lucky 18 who opted for these units wouldn’t be forced to fork out a much higher quantum (this despite a private lift of its own) – a usual case for most ‘premium’ units.

 Yet another point worth highlighting is that the developers have spared no expense in fitting premium utilities into the units.
 This would include SMEG fridges, built-in gas hobs and washers as well as Franke stainless-steel sinks and Hansgrohe sanitary fittings to name a few.

 Finally, given the expected total number of residents here, we expect maintenance fees here to be tilted towards the lower end of the scale.

 Price Breakdown (1st Property)